If you have separated or are going through the divorce process, you will eventually need to answer questions about who gets what in the split.

 The main differences are:

-Financial agreements are only valid if both parties have obtained independent legal advice when drafting the document.
+Financial agreements are only valid if certain criteria are met, such as if both parties have obtained independent legal advice when entering into the document.
 Unlike consent orders, this is because financial agreements don’t need to meet the Family Court’s guidelines for a ‘just and equitable’ division of assets.
 The requirement to obtain legal advice is there to protect individuals from entering into grossly unfair arrangements or ‘bad bargains’.

 With consent orders, the court must end financial relations between both parties in the fairest manner possible as soon as possible.
 In a financial agreement, it is possible to maintain financial relationships between both parties, such as joint ownership of a business or investment property.